PASTAplus/metapype-eml/README.md

 In the above example, the "eml" node is created and used as the anchor node for the root of the model tree.
 Sub-element descendant nodes are created and then added to higher-level nodes as children.
 Although this example is quite small, it does produce metadata that conforms to EML 2.1.1 standard.

-Metapype can convert a model instance tree to either EML specific *XML* or to *JSON* Unicode strings by using either the `export.to_xml` or `io.to_json` functions, respectively.
+Metapype can convert a model instance tree to either EML-specific *XML* or to *JSON* Unicode strings by using either the `export.to_xml` or `io.to_json` functions, respectively.
 The string value can then be saved directly to the file system or passed to other functions for additional processing.
 Metapype can also